 Milledgeville, GA 31061

-The College of Arts & Sciences and the College of Education processional will begin promptly at 8:45 a.m.
-Students should arrive in the first-floor student line-up area no later than 7:45 a.m.
-The Centennial Center doors will open for guests with tickets at 7:00 a.m.
+The College of Arts & Sciences and the College of Education processional will begin promptly at 8:45 a.m., with the ceremony beginning at 9:00 a.m.
+Doors will open for guests at 7:00 a.m.

-The College of Business and the College of Health Sciences processional will begin promptly at 1:45 p.m.
-Students should arrive in the first-floor student line-up area no later than 12:45 a.m.
-The Centennial Center doors will open for guests with tickets at 1:00 p.m.
+The College of Business and the College of Health Sciences processional will begin promptly at 1:45 p.m., with the ceremony beginning at 2:00 p.m.
+Doors will open for guests at 12 noon.

-Tickets are required for the undergraduate commencement ceremonies.
-Each degree candidate will be issued up to 6 tickets.
-Children under the age of two who can sit on an adult's lap for the ceremony do not need a ticket.
+Tickets are required for the ceremony.
+Each degree candidate will be issued 6 tickets.
+Children under the age of two who sit on an adult's lap for the ceremony do not need a ticket.

 Live Internet Viewing

 The commencement ceremony will be broadcast live over the Internet via web cast.
-You may view the ceremony from the Georgia College graduation page.
+You may view the ceremony from the Georgia College homepage.

-In order to participate in commencement, undergraduate students are required to wear a bachelor's gown, green or blue collar stole, cap and black tassel.
+In order to participate in commencement, undergraduate students are required to wear a bachelor's gown, green collar stole (or a blue collar stole if they are being recognized as a potential Latin honors recipient), cap and black tassel.
 Students will not be allowed to participate in the ceremony if they are not attired appropriately.